-The pre-filing process typically begins three years prior to the filing of a license application.
-The Commission anticipates processing 39 pre-filing applications in FY 2012.
-Throughout this time, Commission staff will meet with stakeholders to develop study plans and ensure that the licensing proposal will be considered "complete" by the time the application is filed.
-The Commission expects to attend 30 public information meetings, conduct nine environmental site reviews and participate in numerous tribal consultations.
+The pre-filing process typically begins three years prior to the filing of a license application.9 Throughout this time. staff Commission will meet with stakeholders to develop study plans and ensure that the licensing proposal will be considered "complete" by the time the The Commission application is filed. anticipates 43 processing pre-filing applications in FY 2013.
+The Commission expects its staff to attend 44 public information meetings, conduct environmental site reviews and participate in numerous tribal consultations.